chipsalliance/chisel-template/README.md

 Perhaps as ```name := "my-chisel-project"```

 #### Clean up the README.md file
-Again use you editor of choice to make the README specific to your project
+Again use you editor of choice to make the README specific to your project.
+Be sure to update (or delete) the License section and add a LICENSE file of your own.

 #### Commit your changes
 ```